-How to extend the expiration date on expired images after the NOexpire touchfile was created, and images are now beyond their expiration date
+How to extend the expiration date on expired images when NOexpire has been left configured

-This issue may occur after implementing the NOexpire touch file, and and allowing sufficient time pass so as to allow some images to go past their expiration date.
-When this occurs, these images cannot have their expiration date extended with the bpexpdate command, using either -d or -recalculate switched, on a backupid basis, as bpdbm does not allow this action on an image whose expiration date has been reached or surpassed.
-Attempts to extend the image's expiration date will result in the diagnostic message:
+This issue may occur after the NOexpire touch file was implemented, and then not removed promptly when no longer needed, and allowing sufficient time pass so as to allow some images to go past their expiration date.
+When this occurs, these images cannot have their expiration date extended with the bpexpdate command, using either the

 unable to process request

 Should these circumstances arise, the following methods may be used to extend the expiration date of the backups.
-Note, either method requires that the backup IDs are known.
+Note, both methods require that the backup IDs are known.

 1) Use bpexpdate to extend the expiration date of the media on which the backups reside.
-This action is permissable by NetBackup, and will result in consistent images and media databases.
-Note however that this will update the expiration date for ALL images on each tape.
-The media IDs can be obtained by inspecting the fragments of the individual backup IDs.
-This can be done using the bpimagelist command:
+This action is permissible by NetBackup, and will result in consistent images and media databases.

 Once the media IDs are known, run the following bpexpdate command to update the expiration date to the desired future date:

-NOTE: Do not manually adjust the backup header file's retention level.
-This may protect the image files, but will not protect the media on which the backups reside, and can lead to database inconsistencies, and possbily data loss, as the media can be expired by normal NetBackup processing and be overwritten.
+Caution: Do not manually adjust the retention level of the backup!
+That may protect the image files, but will not protect the media on which the backups reside, and can lead to database inconsistencies, and possibly data loss, as the media can be expired by normal NetBackup processing and be overwritten.